Is criticizing tech on political grounds valid?

 I have multiple times criticized tech on political grounds, but is that a valid reason for criticism or does that simply constitute ranting?

-In my opinion and experience, it's fantasy to judge a technology on its technical merit alone, isolated from political influence.
-It cannot be done without you closing your eyes to some of the facts of life.
+In my opinion and experience, it's fantasy to judge a technology on its technical merit alone, isolated from political and economical influence!

-If I, either for a personal reason or a business related reason, have to choose between two different Linux distributions, or two different database solutions, I naturally have to look at the technical merit of each product, and I have to evaluate the product in relation to the problem I am trying to solve.
-However, each product is tightly bound by the politics that surround it, no matter what those are, and I cannot escape that fact.
+If I, either as a person or as a business, have to choose between two technical products, I naturally have to look at the technical merit of each product, and I have to evaluate the product in relation to the problem I am trying to solve.
+However, each product is tightly bound by the politics that surround it, and no matter what those are, I cannot escape that fact.

-It's important to understand that there is a huge difference between a Linux distribution or database solution that is primarily run by a big tech company and then a distribution or database that is developed and controlled 100% by a true open source and free software community.
+It is very important to understand that there is a major difference between e.g. a Linux distribution that is primarily run by a big tech company and then a distribution that is developed and controlled 100% by a true open source and free software community.

 While some open source and free software communities, like OpenBSD or the ZIG programming language, are run by the benevolent dictator for life (BDFL) method, others like Devuan or the text editor Neovim are run by some kind of community driven democratic process, both methods incorporate politics that enables the community to ensure that the interests of the community is what drives the project forward.
 This is important because you do not want to suffer from big corporate decisions affecting your Linux distribution, just like what happened with the sudden and unilaterally termination of CentOS by Red Hat.

-Avoidance of vendor lock-in is something that truly merits political criticism in any branch of technology whether software or otherwise.
+Avoidance of vendor lock-in is something that by itself absolutely merits political criticism in any branch of technology.

 Linux distributions with alternatives to systemd exists, such as Artix Linux, Void Linux, Devuan and Alpine Linux, however none of these projects are having an easy time because of the tight integration of systemd components into many other open source projects.

-Vendor lock-in like this can turn out to be absolutely crippling.
-Of course, things will eventually be sorted out, and new solutions made, either from forks or other solutions, but not until a lot of chaos has subsided.
-Things cannot be changed overnight.
+Vendor lock-in like this can turn out to be absolutely crippling and things cannot be changed overnight.

 As an open source and/or free software community, it's important to stay as independent as possible.
 This doesn't mean that companies cannot contribute with code, hardware or finance.
 What it means is that a community driven project should stay community driven and make itself immune to corporate purchase and influence (such as a company hiring all of the lead developers).